Friday, 16 July 2021

-Speaking up about what’s going on for you can help you get perspective.
+Speaking about what’s going on for you can help you get perspective.
 Even saying ‘I know I can’t control this but this is really bothering me’.
-You can air the feelings you’ve been having and work through some solutions.
+Sir the feelings you’ve been having and work through some solutions.

 Write it out

 If you haven’t yet, try writing down how you’re feeling.
 Sometimes we hold back or censor our words when we talk to other people about what’s going on.
-When you let it all out on paper you’ll get a sense of relief, and sometimes a new perspective.
+Letting it all out on paper can provide a sense of relief, and sometimes a new perspective.

-Get pen and paper, or type on your computer, and let your fingers to the work.
+Get pen and paper, or type on phone/computer, and let your fingers do the work.
 Don’t edit.
-It’s just for you and not for anyone else.
+It’s just for you and not anyone else.

 Make time for yourself

-In the next week, schedule time to do something that you enjoy or find relaxing.
-Figure out what that means for you; watch an episode of your favourite TV show, read a book or magazine, take a bath, walk in nature, or spend time with your pet.
+In the next week, schedule time to do something you enjoy or find relaxing.
+Figure out what that means for you.
+Watch an episode of your favourite TV show, read a book or magazine, take a bath, walk in nature, or spend time with animals (if you can).

-Imagine what life might be like if you weren’t feeling low; what would you be doing?
+Imagine what life might be like if you weren’t feeling down.
+What would you be doing?
 Use these activities or states of mind to set some targets for yourself.

-The key to realising big goals is smaller, consistent steps everyday.
-You might set a goal of a walking 10 minutes a day at first, and over weeks or months build it up to an hour a day.
+The key to realising big goals is smaller, consistent steps every day.
+You might set a goal of walking 10 minutes a day at first, and over weeks or months building it up to an hour a day.

 Try not to isolate yourself

-Try your best to socialise, even when you feel like avoiding everyone.
-Staying in or having time alone can feel like the best thing when you’re down but do it repeatedly and it can actually make you feel worse.
+Try your best to connect with others, even when you feel like avoiding everyone.
+Staying in or having time alone can feel like the best thing when you’re down.
+But doing it repeatedly can make you feel worse.
 Being social and connecting with others has been proven to boost your mood.

 Do more of what you enjoy

-What are the things that you enjoy that can help you switch off?
+What are the things you enjoy that help you switch off?
 Some people talk about switching off when they get creative.
-Listen or play music you love, draw or paint.
+Listen or play the music you love, draw or paint.